Conservation Law Foundation: Climate change and energy advocacy

-One of the focuses of CLF's recent advocacy is pushing states to invest in clean energy sources to mitigate climate change.
+One of the focuses of CLF's recent advocacy is pushing states to invest in renewable energy sources to mitigate climate change.
 In 1983, CLF took credit for the decision by the Public Service Company of New Hampshire, the largest electric company in the state, to abandon its plans for a second nuclear unit at Seabrook Nuclear Power Station after CLF testimony demonstrated that the construction of the facility would not make financial sense.

 Later, in 2003, CLF claimed victory when the Massachusetts Department of Environmental Protection finalized a schedule requiring the Salem Harbor and Brayton Point coal-fired power plants to significantly reduce harmful emissions and comply with the "Filthy Five" regulations.
 Both plants have since shut down their operations.

 More recently, CLF played a critical role in several states passing strong climate laws, known as Global Warming Solutions Acts.
 CLF also intervened to help the town of Burrillville, Rhode Island, prevent the construction of a large natural gas/oil-fired power plant – which would have polluted the area and contributed to climate change – from being built in the community.